 Anyone who has ever bought items on Amazon — and really, who hasn’t? — is probably familiar with the process of returning items as well.
-What you might not know is that the ubiquitous online retailer also offers Amazon Warehouse deals that provide discounts on returned, damaged, lightly used or refurbished items that have been inspected and tested by Amazon.
+What you might not know is that the ubiquitous online retailer also offers Amazon Warehouse deals that provide great deals and discounts on returned, damaged, lightly used or refurbished items that have been inspected and tested by Amazon.

-With Amazon Warehouse, you can routinely find up to 70% off almost any kind of product, CNET reported.
+With items sold on Amazon Warehouse, you can routinely find upwards of 70% off almost any kind of product.
 You don’t need an Amazon Prime membership to take advantage, and you get free two-day shipping on most products with replacement and refund options.
 Here are some things to consider when shopping these deals:

 To begin, go to the Amazon Warehouse deals landing page which is part of Amazon.com.
-It takes out almost all of the full-price listings, which means you mainly see discounted items.
+It takes out almost all of the full-price listings, which means you mainly see discounted or renewed items.
 You can find the page by searching for “Amazon warehouse” or “warehouse deals.”

 Once there, you’ll see a screen that looks similar to the main Amazon search page, where you can browse different product categories or search for specific items just as you would on the regular Amazon homepage.
 The main difference is that you’ll see mostly discounted items, possibly from different party sellers.